The Birdmen: Plot

-O.S.S. agent Major Cook is assigned to take Halden Brevik, a Norwegian scientist with knowledge about the atomic bomb, out of occupied Europe to the Allies.
-The pair are captured, but their cover story, that they are escaped Allied air force prisoners of war, is believed by the Germans, and they are sent to the "escape-proof" Beckstadt Castle.
-Cook plots escape, while keeping the scientist's true identity from both the Germans and his fellow prisoners.
+O.S.S. agent Major Cook is to extract Halden Brevik, a Norwegian scientist with knowledge about the atomic bomb, from occupied Europe.
+The Germans capture them and believe their cover story: Allied air force POW escapees.
+They are sent to the "escape-proof" Beckstadt Castle.
+Cook plots escape, while keeping the scientist's true identity from the Germans and the other POWs.

-Cook comes up with an escape plan to fly out of the castle all the way to nearby Switzerland.
-A glider is built in secret in an attic, which will be able to take two men out.
-With the Germans closing in, Cook has to reveal Brevik's true identity and importance to the other prisoners in order that Brevik be one of the escapees.
+Cook comes up with an escape plan to fly out of the castle to nearby Switzerland.
+A two-seater glider is secretly built in an attic.
+The Germans close in, Cook has to reveal Brevik's true identity and importance to the other prisoners in order that Brevik be one of the escapees.
 The other P.O.W.'s suspect Cook of lying to them, but fortunately one of them turns out to be a commando who had been captured (and also blinded) during the failed attempt to extract Brevik from Norway; he confirms Brevik's identity.
-Cook gets injured and cannot fly the glider, so he gives up his seat to Colonel Crawford, his strongest doubter, who hitherto he has had a strained relationship with.
+Cook gets injured and cannot fly the glider, so he gives up his seat to Colonel Crawford, his strongest doubter, with whom hitherto he has had a strained relationship.
 The prisoners knock out a wall and, with Crawford piloting, successfully launch the glider.